Tightness of discrete Gibbsian line ensembles with exponential interaction Hamiltonians

-The following result is a consequence of \cite[Theorem 2.7]{AKQ} by a slight modification of their arguments, which we explain below. \begin{proposition} Consider following weak noise scaling for lowest indexed curve of log-gamma line ensemble, $\mathcal{L}^N_{K,1}$, and denote
+We start with the weak noise scaling and the convergence of the lowest indexed curve.
+The following result is a consequence of \cite[Theorem 2.7]{AKQ} with slight modifications of their arguments, which we explain in the proof below. \begin{proposition} Consider the weak noise scaling for lowest indexed curve as

-Then $\tilde{\cL}^N_1(t,x)$ converges weakly to $\log \mathcal{Z}_{\sqrt{2}}(t,x)$ in the topology of uniform convergence on compact sets of $\{t\in \mathbb{R}_{+},\ x\in\mathbb{R}\}$.
+Then $\tilde{\cL}^N_1(t,u)$ converges weakly to $\log \mathcal{Z}_{\sqrt{2}}(t,u)$ in the topology of uniform convergence on compact sets of $\{t\in \mathbb{R}_{+},\ u\in\mathbb{R}\}$.

-Here $\mathcal{Z}_{\sqrt{2}}(t,x)$ is defined by the following chaos expansion with convention $t_0 = 0, x_0 = 0$,
+Here $\mathcal{Z}_{\sqrt{2}}(t,u)$ is defined by the following chaos expansion with convention $t_0 = 0, u_0 = 0$,